 Carl Blake is the Executive Director for Paralyzed Veterans of America (PVA) at PVA’s National Office in Washington, D.C.
 He was appointed Executive Director of PVA in January 2018.
 As Executive Director, he serves as the Chief Executive/Operating Officer of the organization.
-He is responsible for exercising administrative control, as directed by the President, of all offices and functions of PVA.
+He is responsible for exercising administrative control of all offices and functions of PVA, as directed by the President.
 This includes overseeing all efforts devoted to financial management, development and fundraising, strategic communications, and service programs executed by PVA.

-Carl has served PVA and its members for more than 20 years dedicating his life to helping veterans and their families, particularly veterans with catastrophic disabilities like spinal cord injury or disorder.
-The most important thing he has learned in his role is that “there are thousands of veterans with spinal cord injury and disorder who rely on us to be their advocate when they otherwise do not have a voice.
+Carl has served PVA and its members for more than 20 years, dedicating his life to helping veterans and their families, particularly veterans with catastrophic disabilities like spinal cord injury or disorder.
+The most important thing he has learned in his role: “There are thousands of veterans with spinal cord injuries and disorders who rely on us to be their advocate when they otherwise do not have a voice.
 PVA supports these veterans so they have opportunities to live fulfilling, active lives in their communities.”

 Carl was raised in Woodford, Virginia.
 He attended the United States Military Academy at West Point, New York.
-He received a Bachelor of Science Degree from the Military Academy in May 1998.
+He received a Bachelor of Science Degree from West Point in May 1998.

 Carl became a member of the Mid-Atlantic chapter of Paralyzed Veterans of America in 2000.

 Carl received his Master’s in Public Administration from Old Dominion University with a concentration in Nonprofit Management.

 Carl lives in Fredericksburg, Virginia with his wife Venus, son Jonathan and daughter Brooke.